 - In the end, we will see there are no automatic page breaks like before.

-2. Applying VBA Code
+2. Delete Automatic Page Break by Applying VBA Code

-We can also apply VBA code to remove automatic page breaks in excel.
+We can also apply VBA code to remove automatic page breaks in Excel.
 Here are the steps.

-- Firstly we need to press Alt+F11 to open Microsoft Visual Basic for Application In the window, we need to select Insert and then select Module.
+- Firstly we need to press Alt+F11 to open Microsoft Visual Basic for Application.
+In the window, we need to select Insert and then select Module.
 A tab named General will appear.

 - Secondly, we need to copy this code and paste it into the General tab.